bxlab/cmdb-quantbio/assignments/lab/ChIP-seq/assignment/index.md

 ## Assignment Overview

-The aim of this assignment is to have you create a basic peak-finding script and motif scoring script.
+The aim of this assignment is to have you create a basic peak-finding script.
 This will build on the interactive coding during lecture.

 ### Setup